ansible/community/WORKING-GROUPS.md

 We will ask you a few more questions if anything is unclear via the GitHub issue created above.

 Once we have enough information, we will set up the following infrastructure:
-* An IRC channel on freenode named "#ansible-yourgroupname", properly registered and op'd;
+* An IRC channel on libera.chat named "#ansible-yourgroupname", properly registered and op'd;
   * `*!*@ansible/owner/*    +AORefiorstv`
   * `*!*@ansible/staff/*    +Oo`
   * Group Contact set - via Jimi-C